 I know I’ve been blessed in recent years by a church that does just that.
 Now, it wasn’t always that way.
 When I first came to Temple, I remember when one of our new staff members, who had come from a larger church in North Carolina that evidently knew how to show their love for their pastor, approached Temple’s deacon chairman and asked him if the church ever had some sort of a pastor appreciation day.
 The chairman got a funny look on his face and said: “No. We never have.
 We just always paid ‘em good.”
 My new associate shared how strange that sentiment was to him.
 He just couldn’t understand how a man so successful in the business world could overlook something so simple as expressing love and appreciation for a year’s worth of ministry.
 I remember him telling me how his former church would try to outdo themselves every year when it came time for Pastor Appreciation month.
 I know that pastor had to appreciate all they did to show him their love.

-As I was driving to the office this morning, I was thinking through some of the gifts I know I have appreciated over the years as a pastor and thought that I would share what I believe are the top 10 gifts you should give your pastor, not just during Pastor Appreciation month but the other eleven months of the year as well.
+As I was driving to the office this morning, I was thinking through some of the gifts I know I have appreciated over the years as a pastor and thought that I would share what I believe are the top 10 gifts for pastor, and not just during Pastor Appreciation month but the other eleven months of the year as well.

 1. Your prayers

-This is the greatest gift you can give your pastor.
-If you don’t love him like you should, begin to pray for him and you will.
+This is one of the greatest gifts for pastor appreciation month.
+If you don’t love him like you should, begin to pray for him, and you will.
 Of course, if you already love him, then you’ll naturally want to pray for him.
 I’ve had several of our senior adults tell me when I call just to check in on them how they pray for me every day.
 That’s fuel for more ministry!

 2. Your love